Sudman1/Pusher/README.md

 # Pusher
-Framework for implementing PowerShell DSC via a push model
+Example of a set of scripts for implementing PowerShell DSC via a push model.